sharpdressedcodes/react-video-uploader/README.md

 * Video player instead of html player https://www.google.com/search?q=video+js+react
 * CRUD videos
 * Authenticating the user before allowing to CUD (create, update, delete)
-* Split up js and css + hot reloading/watch
+* Split up js and css
 * Stub the api return calls during `IS_TESTING`, then assert on the items in TeaserList in HomePage
 * Drag and drop
 * TypeScript